tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-controller.md

 #### Testing the Handler outputs

-The controller receives outputs from the SendGrid handler To test that, we'll use the same pattern as above, but we need to mock the requestHandler so that we can get the return values we want to test.
+The controller receives outputs from the SendGrid handler.
+To test that, we'll use the same pattern as above, but we need to mock the requestHandler so that we can get the return values we want to test.

 We'll use this pattern to test:
 1. **Any return code** Handle any return code we get from the SendgridHandler